archmisha/mediarss/src/main/resources/readme.txt

    cuz maybe he still not downloaded some episode from that show with the rss

 showlistdownloader runs tooo long - why?

+need tooltips in show search result

+can improve the show name matching algo speed to reduce from 1 second?

+add user to all log msgs